kamwoods/disktype/README.md

 disktype: Disk Format Detection
 ---------------------------------------------------------------------------------------------------

 * Note!
-This is a fork of disktype created to address my own devlopment needs.
+I created this fork to simplify access to a patched, updated version of disktype.
 You can find Christoph Pfisterer's official repository and documentation at http://disktype.sourceforge.net/

 # Introduction